fbatta/wedding-website/content/en/gifts.md

 {{< /tabs >}}

 Living in Australia makes it tricky to bring things home — we’d feel your love, but might not be able to afford transporting objects if they do not fit in the carry-on. 😉

-Above all, don't forget to leave us your artistic expression in the XXXXX ADD WHEN WE HAVE IT READY XXX